 - DESIGN RESEARCH.
-Herbert Simon distinguished science and design this way- science describes what is, design asks what ought to be.
-Students of the Cornell MPS in LA program will learn how to conduct design research, a question-driven process, and practice utilizing design research methods, including extensive fieldwork, drawing, digital and physical modeling, prototyping, scenario development, testing, and evaluation.
+Herbert Simon's distinction between science and design captures the essence of our approach to design research: science describes what is, design asks what ought to be.
+Students will learn how to conduct design research, a question-driven process, and practice utilizing design research methods, including extensive fieldwork, drawing, digital and physical modeling, prototyping, scenario development, testing, and evaluation.
 Design research moves beyond problem-solving toward imagining and inventing new stories, frameworks, and futures.
 Design researchers experiment and iterate using tested, emerging, and invented methodologies and tools to address research questions.

 MPS Program Details